crytic/building-secure-contracts/program-analysis/determine-properties.md

 The components to be tested, that are frequently relevant for smart contracts, include:

 - **State machine.** Most of the contracts can be represented partially as a state machine.
-Some general properties to test:
-   + No invalid state can be reached.
-   + If a state is valid, then it can be reached.
+Consider checking that (1) No invalid state can be reached, (2) if a state is valid, then it can be reached, (3) no state traps the contract.
-   + There are no terminal states (where other states cannot be reached).
   - Echidna and Manticore are the tools to favor to test state-machines specifications.

 - **Access control.** If you system has privileged users (e.g. an owner, controllers, …) you must ensure that (1) each user can only perform the authorized actions and (2) no user can block actions from a more priviledged one.